 We all know that stones are Mute (and sometimes mutant), but there are people, like myself, and many of my friends, that can communicate with them.
 The talks I have are more like communing, rather that talking.
 I’ve heard people, like my mother, who would say “You boys are like talking to rocks.”
-I guess I did bucket-of-agates3not get the power to talk to rocks from her.
+I guess I did not get the power to talk to rocks from her.
 My mother did not hate rocks; in fact she had a large rock garden.
 Every trip we ever took she would fill any unused space up with rocks to haul home and add to the garden.
 We would visit farmer’s rock piles and pick out the “prettiest” rocks and haul them home in our American Flyer Wagon.
 I

 think that the was genesis of my rockhounding, also the beginning of my hobby “getting out of hand”.
 Start as a boy picking up rocks, end up after retirement wishing you had that ham-sized agate my mom had holding the door open back then.
 She actually thought is was a petrified ham!
 I regret never asking her what she did with that petrified ham.
 We never had a clue about agates back then.